 During the police investigation

-- released on bail
+- set free or released on bail

 - given a caution, reprimand, final warning, or penalty notice

-When the police have finished their investigation, they can pass the information to CPS who then decide if there’s enough evidence to take the case to court.
+When the police have finished their investigation, they can pass the information to the Crown Prosecution Service (CPS) who then decide if there’s enough evidence to take the case to court.

 The police might give some information about the crime to the media to help with the investigation.
 They’ll normally ask your permission before they do this.